Diversity, Equity, and Inclusion

 Our Plans Continue to Evolve with Our Journey

 We’re focused on continuing to center our work on racial equity and racial justice.
 This includes internal growth by applying the REM to our decision making and by fostering a culture of racial equity through our Intercultural Development Inventory (IDI) learning.
-We’re also changing our policies and practices by implementing the final recommendations of our multiyear DEI plan and evaluating our progress to update it for the future.
+We’ve changed our policies and practices, implementing the final recommendations of our multiyear DEI plan.
+We now evaluate our progress annually and update our approaches as needed to keep moving forward in our JEDI journey.

 In Our Own Words

-We’re sharing our DEI-related learnings and reflections as we continue on our journey.
+We’re sharing our JEDI-related learnings and reflections as we continue on our journey.
 Here are several highlighted blogs and other communications from our staff and board.